lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # Sponsorship

-Sponsorship aims to reduce the registration fee for students and to keep the overall cost to participants at a reasonable level.
-For more information, please contact the organising committee at lherzolite2024@gmail.com
+To ensure affordable participation, we offer a few sponsorships to students, aiming to reduce their registration fees.
+For further details, please reach out to the organizing committee at [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com).

 # Gallery